INS Seed / Fast INS initialization

 When these conditions are met, the required information is automatically saved to NVM.
 If these conditions cease to be met, the saved alignment data is automatically discarded.
 If the alignment data is discarded, error model information is automatically retained as appropriate.

-Upon boot, several checks are done to verify that any seed data existing in NVM is appropriate for use.
-These checks require a GNSS position to be computed, so an NVM seed will never be injected prior to achieving a GNSS position.
+Upon boot, checks are done to verify that any seed data existing in NVM is appropriate for use.
+These checks require a GNSS position to be computed, so an NVM seed will never use the INJECTED status prior to achieving a GNSS position.
 The following criteria must be met in order to use a seed:

 • Seed data from NVM must be valid

-• The system must not have moved significantly from the seed position: less than 10 metres in position and 10 degrees in heading
+• The system must not have changed more than 10 degrees in heading

-If a valid error model is present in the seed data from NVM, this will always be used, even if the system is not stationary or exceeded the movement thresholds.
+If the INJECT Error Model Option is selected, and a valid error model is present in the seed data from NVM, this will always be used, even if the system has exceeded attitude validation thresholds.
+This functionality may be disabled with the IGNORE Error Model Option

 INJECT Option (Advanced Users Only)